 - Recurrent acute sinusitis: four or more episodes of acute sinusitis within a year.

 - Chronic sinusitis (chronic rhinosinusitis): symptoms are similar to acute sinusitis with the exception that the symptoms normally last over 12 weeks with numerous treatment attempts and often are recurrent.
 Long term sinusitis is caused by bacterial or fungal infection and is often difficult to treat.
-Chronic sinusitis may lead to permanent changes in the mucus membranes that line the sinus and can cause a person to become more prone to frequent sinus infections.
+Chronic sinusitis may lead to permanent changes in the mucous membranes that line the sinus and can cause a person to become more prone to frequent sinus infections.
 Opposite of acute sinusitis are people who suffer from chronic sinusitis and may also suffer with significant fatigue.

 Signs and Symptoms